RobinS-S/RobinS.Analyzers.EntityFrameworkCore/README.md

 }
 ```

-But will ignore these (no false positives):
+The rule is designed to minimize false positives and will ignore these scenarios:

 ```csharp
 // ✅ Sync methods in non-async contexts are allowed